AviatrixSystems/Docs/HowTos/ingress_firewall_example.rst

   This architecture works for both `AWS Network Load Balancer <https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html>`_ and `AWS ALB. <https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-application-load-balancer.html>`_.
 NLB is used for illustration purpose.

+  You can create multiple load balancers in the Ingress VPC.

 1. Prerequisite Setup